mdaines/svg-map-builder/README.md

 Vector tiles are drawn using nested `<svg>` elements, with the geometry using the coordinates in the tile.

-Emphasizes graphics coordinates, so it doesn't do any projection (except utility routines for converting to to web mercator).
+Emphasizes graphics coordinates, so it doesn't do any projection (except utility routines for converting from web mercator).

 Other than tile coordinates, it deals in _world coordinates,_ where the world is a square with 0,0 at the northwest and 1,1 at the southeast, and _canvas coordinates,_ the coordinate system in the outermost `<svg>` element.